-A relationship break-up is stressful on all involved.
+A relationship break-up is a difficult time for all involved.
 I aim to make it a little less stressful, at least where the property division is concerned.
 I can help guide you through this difficult time by helping you work out how much equity you have in the joint home, and explain what items need to be obtained and when they will be needed (e.g. registered valuation, separation agreement etc).

 Contact me for a free no-obligation discussion of your options.